fabiodallazen/sales_taxes/README.md

 ---

-## Assumptions
+## Implementation Notes

-- Input files are well-formed according to the specified format.
+- **Input Format:** Input files are well-formed according to the specified format (`<quantity> <product name> at <price>`).
+Malformed lines may cause parsing errors.
-- Only "books", "food", and "medical products" are tax-exempt.
+- **Tax-Exempt Categories:** Only items categorized as "books", "food", or "medical products" are exempt from basic sales tax.
+All other items are taxed at 10%.
-- All imported items include the word "imported" in the name.
+- **Imported Items:** All imported items include the word "imported" in the product name.
+Import duty of 5% applies to these items regardless of category.
-- Prices are provided without currency symbols.
+- **Prices:** All prices in the input files are numeric values without currency symbols.
-- Tax calculations are **rounded up to the nearest 0.05** as per the problem statement.
+- **Rounding Rules:** Tax calculations are rounded **up to the nearest 0.05** as per the problem statement.
+For example:
+   - 1.23 → 1.25
+   - 1.25 → 1.25
+- **Quantity Multiplication:** The total price for an item is calculated as `(unit price * quantity) + taxes`.
+- **File Size:** The application assumes files may be large; streaming is used to handle large input efficiently.